 Pungent and spicy, wasabi, also known as Japanese horseradish, is eaten with sushi, sashimi, and other dishes.
-Let’s look at this intriguing plant and its fiery nose-tingling flavor.
+Let’s look at this intriguing plant and its fiery, nose-tingling flavor.

 Wasabi (山葵, わさび) is the spicy green paste served as a condiment to sushi and in some Japanese dishes.
 Real wasabi is made from the rhizome of the Wasabia japonica or Eutrema japonicum plant of the Brassicaceae mustard plant.
-While it resembles a root, what we eat is the plant’s stem.
+While it resembles a root, we eat the plant’s stem.

 Read about the JOC family’s visit to a wasabi farm in Azumino, Nagano prefecture.